farvalkorin/analyst/goats/faq.md

-# Frequently Asked Questions about 3-3
+# Frequently Asked Questions about 3-3 Compositions

+If you're looking for more content about the composition, check out the [full series](https://farvalkorin.github.io/analyst/goats).

 ## What is GOATs?